 - Focal seizures with prolonged postictal paralysis

-Brain computed tomography scans have an excellent sensitivity for detection of medulloblastomas and other brain tumors.
+Brain computed tomography scans have excellent sensitivity for the detection of medulloblastomas and other brain tumors.
 Brain magnetic resonance imaging is superior to computed tomography in the differentiation between the different types of posterior fossa tumors, i.e. medulloblastomas, ependymomas or astrocytomas.

 Patients who complain of back pain should get a bone scan to exclude bony metastasis.
 The spinal metastatic disease can be reliably excluded by magnetic resonance imaging.
-Microscopic metastatic disease is common with medulloblastomas and a lumbar puncture with cerebrospinal fluid cytologic examination is indicated.
+Microscopic metastatic disease is common with medulloblastomas and a lumbar puncture with the cerebrospinal fluid cytologic examination is indicated.
 Histologic examination reveals an undifferentiated tumor of the cerebellum of embryonal neuroepithelial origin.

 PNETs can also be diagnosed based on magnetic resonance imaging of the involved sites and histologic examination of the suspected lesions.
 Patients with peripheral PNETs should undergo a chest computed tomography scan, a bone scan, and perhaps a positron emission tomography study to exclude metastatic disease, which is very common.

 Computed tomography scanning of the head is also indicated in the diagnostic workup of ependymomas.
 Almost all patients with ependymomas have hydrocephalus on computed tomography scan.
 Magnetic resonance imaging is also indicated.